uness7/Recruitement-Website/readme.md

 # Recruitment Project
-This project is a recruitment platform that allows recruiters to manage candidates for different job positions.
+This project is a basic recruitment platform that allows recruiters to manage candidates for different job positions.
+Candidates or employees can post for job position that are available in the home page after logging in.
+Recruiters can view candidates of their different job listings, and then they contact the candidates for further discussions about the job.

+# Technologies Used
+HTML & CSS & Bootstrap 5
+PHP, Symfony 6.2 & Mysql

 # Features of this web app